-It works with 2D and 3D content, and every Expression Theater application is custom made for every client, with your assets and customized for your needs.
+It works with 2D and 3D content, and every Live Animation app is custom made for every client, with your assets and customized for your needs.

 Made for expression

 Building a real-time animation environment requires lots of considerations.
-But there is one among all others: we must provide that feeling of “live” we’re used to see from big productions to fresh youtube videos.
+But there is one among all others: we must provide that feeling of “live” we’re used to see in existing productions from cartoons to Pixar productions.
 For this, we’ve worked out how to improve expressiveness in four areas: Characters, Scenes, Cameras and Film direction.

 Lipsync (or how to sync a real voice with character’s mouth so it looks like it’s speaking) is a critical point in characters animation.

-Expression Theater provides 3 kinds of lip syncing: microphone, pressing a key or loading a pre-recorded audio file with the voice.
+Expression Theater provides 3 kinds of lip syncing: live microphone, pressing a key or loading an audio file.
 This covers a wide range of workflows from quick prototyping (using draft voices with microphone) to final product.

 The result, combined with Facial Expression (see below), talks by itself!